 It is important to note that these are only a few possible causes of a low hemoglobin level and that a thorough medical evaluation is necessary to determine the specific cause.

-Anemia is a condition in which the number of red blood cells in the blood is lower than normal.
-Symptoms of anemia can include:
+Anemia is a condition where the number of red blood cells in the blood is lower than normal.
+Symptoms of anemia may include:

 These symptoms can vary depending on the cause and severity of the anemia.
-If you are experiencing any of these symptoms, it is important to speak with a doctor.
+If you experience any of these symptoms, it is important to talk to a doctor.